statgen/locuszoom/docs/wiki/panel.md

 ### Complex Object Layout Directives

 * **`dashboard`** - *Object*
-  A [[Dashboard layout|Dashboard#dashboard-layout]] object.
+  A [Dashboard layout](dashboard.md#dashboard-layout) object.
 Will be automatically displayed as a mouse-enabled overlay along the top of the panel if defined with components.

 * **`legend`** - *Object*
-  A [[Legend layout|Legend#legend-panel-layout]] object.
+  A [Legend Layout](legend.md#legend-panel-layout) object.
 Will be automatically rendered as an SVG object similar to how axes are rendered for a given panel.

 * **`data_layers`** - *Array*
-  An array of [[Data Layer layout|Data Layer#data-layer-layout]] objects.
+  An array of [Data Layer layout](data-layer.md#data-layer-layout) objects.
 Will automatically be rendered bottom-to-top (in terms of page depth) in the order defined here excepting where data layer layout defines a `z_index` value.